lbl-camera/rhizonet/README.md

 # Google Colab Tutorial for predicting and processing images
-This [Google Colab Tutorial](https://colab.research.google.com/drive/1uJa1bHYfm076xCEhWcG20DVSdMIRh-lr?usp=drive_link) is a short notebook that can load 3 possible model weights depending the model type preferred (3 model weights for each patch size trained model), generate predictions and process these predictions given 2 random unseen EcoFAB images of the same experiment.
+This [Google Colab Tutorial](https://colab.research.google.com/drive/1uJa1bHYfm076xCEhWcG20DVSdMIRh-lr?usp=drive_link) is a short notebook that can load model weights, generate predictions and process these predictions given 2 random unseen EcoFAB images of the same experiment.
 It also generates plots of the extracted biomass for each nutrition type at each date and compares it to the groundtruth (which is the manually scaled biomass by biologists).

 # First installation steps